COVID-19 and the employment community

 - Student Resume Search: Search student and alumni candidates and view resumes (Handshake).

-- Employer Networking: Host a presentation, a workshop, an online Meet & Greet or a virtual career fair to connect with students and alumni.
+- Employer Virtual Networking Events: Host a presentation, a workshop, an online Meet & Greet or a virtual career fair to connect with students and alumni.

 - Interview scheduling: Coordinate online interviews (Handshake).